dorograce/CydRegenSeq/commands.md

-# Commands used in Mitchell et al. - Mnemiopsis regeneration
+# Commands used in Mitchell et al. - Mnemiopsis cydippid  regeneration
 #### 1\.
 Run trimmomatic on all FASTQ files ($f = the prefix of the file followed by "_R1_001.fastq.gz")

-`trimmomatic PE -basein ${f} -baseout ${f}trimmed LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:6`
+`trimmomatic PE -basein ${f} -baseout ${f}trimmed LEADING:3 TRAILING:3 SLIDINGWINDOW:4:15 MINLEN:36`

 #### 2\.
 Run RSEM with bowtie2 on trimmed reads to estimate counts. ($f = the prefix of the file followed by "_R1_001.fastq.gz")